Teeth Cleanings & Deep Cleanings

-A regular teeth cleaning consists of our dentist or hygienist eliminating stains, tartar, and plaque from your teeth.
+Regular teeth cleaning consists of our dentist or hygienist eliminating stains, tartar, and plaque from your teeth.
 For our patients with possible gum health issues, our dentist may recommend more frequently scheduled teeth cleaning visits.
-Our dentist may recommend a deep teeth cleaning procedure if regular teeth cleaning does not work in your specific oral health level.
+Our dentist may recommend a deep cleaning procedure if regular teeth cleaning does not work in your specific case.
 A deep teeth cleaning eliminates hard tartar and plaque from your teeth and gums.

 Flossing, Rinse, & Flouride

-After polishing your teeth, the hygienist will give you a thorough flossing.
-They will rinse out any left over debris and then provide you with a flouride treatment.
-The flouride treatment will give your teeth extra protection against future plaque build up.
+After polishing your teeth, the hygienist will provide thorough flossing.
+They will rinse out any leftover debris and then provide you with a fluoride treatment.
+The fluoride treatment will give your teeth extra protection against future plaque buildup.